Chongxuan23/Handu-Project/README.md

 # Handu-Project
 # Internship project at Handu E-Commerce Clothing Company

-## The project contains two recommendation algorithms:
+## The project contains two recommendation algorithms

 ● Recommendation 1 advertises purchases of other people who buy the same product as the person of interest.
     It is aimed for a particular customer.